-Bombing exposes vulnerabilities of New York's subway
+Holidays in New York: How safe is the subway?

 Ullah, who told investigators he built and detonated the bomb, said he was inspired by ISIS.
 Five people were treated for minor injuries.
 The suspect was said to be seriously injured.

-"When you hear about a bomb in the subway station, which is in many ways one of our worst nightmares, the reality turns out better than the initial expectation and fear," Gov. Andrew Cuomo said.
+"When you hear about a bomb in the subway station, which is in many ways one of our worst nightmares, the reality turns out better than the initial expectation and fear," New York Gov. Andrew Cuomo said.

+A pro-ISIS group last month released a propaganda poster depicting a Christmas attack on the Vatican, according to the SITE Intelligence Group.

+The terrorist group is well known for high-profile holiday attacks in Europe.

 First subway bombing in 23 years